Tackling plastic soup

 We already know that plastics and microplastics can have all sorts of effects on organisms in the environment.
 Deltares has developed knowledge about those effects in a number of major EU projects (CleanSea, MICRO).
 But what is the effect on human health?
 So far, there is no clear answer to this question but government authorities, policymakers, market parties and NGOs need one if they are to take the right measures.

 The amounts of plastic in the environment are often still measured manually and this applies to both sampling and analysis in the laboratory.
 Deltares is involved in a number of projects that aim to monitor plastics in innovative and more automated ways.

 We have, for example, taken the first steps toward the monitoring of plastics using sensors.
 We are also working on protocols and analytical techniques for plastics and this work involves close collaboration with universities (Department Environment & Health of the VU University Amsterdam, Delft University of Technology and Wageningen University and Research Centre).

 Extreme events such as storms, tidal waves and tsunamis are an important direct source of a lot of plastic waste on coasts and in delta waters.
 Deltares aims to contribute to reducing the dangers and risks of waste that is dispersed over wide areas after floods.
 We will be investigating this area further in collaboration with research organisations and universities.

 In the environment, plastic debris is often covered with micro-organisms.
 Some of these organisms, such as viruses and other pathogens, can spread disease.
 Deltares is involved in a number of initiatives to better understand which strains of bacteria and other potential pathogens are present.
 One of the organisations we work with in this area is the ILVO (Belgium).

-The health implications of plastic debris may mainly play a role in delta areas, where many people rely on surface water for daily use and there are regular outbreaks of infectious diseases.
+The health implications of plastic debris particularly play a role in delta areas, where many people rely on surface water for daily use and there are regular outbreaks of infectious diseases.